htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     transfer input, for instance) will not be included in the average.

 :classad-attribute-def:`JobDurationCount`
+    The total number of jobs used to calculate the :ad-attr:`JobDurationAvg` attribute.
+This is also the the total number times a job has exited.
-    The average lifetime time of all jobs, not including time spent transferring files.
-This attribute will be undefined until the first time a job exits.
-Jobs that never start (because they fail to transfer input, for instance) will not be included in the average.
+    Jobs that never start (because input transfer fails, for instance) are not included in the count.

 :classad-attribute-def:`JobDurationMax`
     The lifetime of the longest lived job that has exited.
 This